passcod/in-the-pale-darkness-of-dawn/threads/saka/iaqa-force-sensitives-discussion.md

 Saka held a hand up.

-“Let’s just stop, _both of us_, with the assumptions.
+“Let’s just stop, _both of us_, with the assumptions."

+She waited until Iaqa visibly settled, and he nodded with a sheepish smile.

+"Okay.
 And um, no. I’m not royalty.
 There hasn’t even _been_ royalty in the Union since before it was a Union.”

 “Union?
 Wait, nevermind that, you’ll explain about the astropolitics of your part of the Galaxy later.
 Let’s start by figuring out this, first.
 So.
 Only